Kjeongwoo99/2020_US_Election_Forecast/README.md

 - Survey data from the Voter Study Group: To obtain this data, you can click https://www.voterstudygroup.org/data/nationscape, scroll down the page and type in your First Name, Last Name, and e-mail address to submit a request to download the full data set.
 This could take a day or two.
 They will send you a link to download the data.
 Once you have the access and click the link, you will have 5 files that include weekly crosstabs, a codebook, variables, and instructions in addition to the data file.
 We suggest you to download .dta files.
 The week data that we have decided to use for this analysis is 'ns20191003'.

 - U.S. Census data from IPUMS: To obtain this data, you can visit the link: https://usa.ipums.org/usa/index.shtml.
-You willl need to create an account by filling in your name, organization and e-mail address and the purpose of the usage.
+You will need to create an account by filling in your name, organization and e-mail address and the purpose of the usage.
 Once you have completed this step, you can click 'Get Data' on the middle of the page.

 ## Statement on LLM usage